mikesir87/blog.mikesir87.io/_posts/2020-04-29-creating-kubernetes-monitor-with-blinksticks.md

 ## Conclusion

 I hope you enjoyed it!
 Am I going to run this app forever in production?
 Probably not.
 But, it was a fun experiment to try and learn how to connect to the Kubernetes API from inside of a container and reflect the current status of the cluster.
 I've even deployed applications that randomly fail and I can see the removal and restart of the pod just by looking at the lights!

+Oh... and if you want to check out the full source code, you can [go to the GitHub repo here](https://github.com/mikesir87/kube-light-monitor)!